rachelmllee/session0202_exercises/RachelLee-rachelmllee/exercises/d8/treasure_answers.md

 5. Which view allows us to create a new treasure?
 > new.html.erb, under the treasures folder.
 6. Which view allows us to comment on an existing treasure?
-> _form.html.erb, under the comments folder.
+> show.html.erb, under the treasures folder.
 7. Which view is our home page?
 > index.html.erb, under the treasures folder.
 8. Which view lists all the treasures?